Refractive Surgery Choices

 Laser vision correction

-After age 50, correcting distance vision in both eyes leaves near vision that requires glasses.
+After the age 45-50, correcting distance vision in both eyes leaves near vision that requires glasses.
 Natural lens changes will eventually cause a decline in distance vision in both laser correction and phakic lens implant.
 This favours the use of refractive lens exchange (RLE) for stable long term results.

 RLE is essentially a cataract operation done before any visually significant opacity of the lens has developed.
 There are several choices of replacement intraocular lenses.
 Monofocal lens implants can be chosen to correct each eye for distance vision (requiring glasses for clear near vision), or alternatively the dominant eye is corrected for distance and the non-dominant eye for near vision.
 This monovision configuration can provide independence from spectacles and is very effectively demonstrated by temporary use of contact lenses, ensuring good understanding of what is achievable.